R. Austin Freeman: Career

-Thus, he returned to London in 1891, and in c.
-1892 served as temporary Acting Surgeon in Charge of the Throat and Ear Department at Middlesex Hospital.
+Thus, he returned to London in 1891, and around 1892 served as temporary Acting Surgeon in Charge of the Throat and Ear Department at Middlesex Hospital.
 He was in general practice in London for about five years.
-He was appointed acting Deputy Medical Officer of Holloway Prison in c.
-1901, and Acting Assistant Medical Officer of the Port of London in 1904.
-A year later he suffered a complete breakdown in his health and gave up medicine for authorship.
+He was appointed acting Deputy Medical Officer of Holloway Prison in about 1901, and Acting Assistant Medical Officer of the Port of London in 1904.
+A year later he suffered a complete breakdown in his health and gave up medicine for writing.

 His first successful stories were the Romney Pringle rogue stories written in collaboration with John James Pitcairn (1860–1936), medical officer at Holloway Prison.
 Some were published first in Australia, under the joint pen name of Ralph J. Jay, and all of them were serialised under another pseudonym, "Clifford Ashdown" in Cassell's Magazine in 1902 and 1903.

 In 1905 Freeman published his first solo novel, The Golden Pool, with the background drawn from his own time in West Africa.
 The protagonist is a young Englishman who steals a fetish treasure.
 Barzun and Taylor make the point that while this is a crime, the book was not regarded as crime fiction as "according to old notions" stealing things from Africans "is no crime".
 Bleiler wrote that "it is a colorful, thrilling story, all the more unusual in being ethnographically accurate" and that "it used to be required reading for members of the British colonial services in Africa."

 Freeman's first Thorndyke story, The Red Thumb Mark, was published in 1907, and shortly afterwards he pioneered the inverted detective story, in which the identity of the criminal is shown from the beginning.
 Some short stories with this feature were collected in The Singing Bone in 1912.
 During the First World War, he served as an induction physician and a captain in the Royal Army Medical Corps and afterwards produced a Thorndyke novel almost every year until his death in 1943.